j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 End of assembler dump.
 ```

-If you recall, according to the System V ABI, parameters to functions are passed in  the registers: rdi, rsi, rdx, rcx, r8, r9, and further values are passed on the stack in reverse order.
-Therefore, the registers `rdi` and `rsi` are the arguments `string` and `function_ptr` respectively.
+If you recall, according to the System V ABI, parameters to functions are passed in  the registers: `rdi`, `rsi`, `rdx`, `rcx`, `r8`, `r9`, and further values are passed on the stack in reverse order.
+As such, the registers `rdi` and `rsi` are the arguments `string` and `function_ptr` respectively.

-We see that these arguments are passed into local variables
+We see that these arguments are loaded into local variables.

 ```
    0x00005555555551cf <+12>:    mov    QWORD PTR [rbp-0x8],rdi
    0x00005555555551d3 <+16>:    mov    QWORD PTR [rbp-0x10],rsi
 ```

 The argument `string` is passed into `rax` and the subsequently passed into `rsi` denoting that this is the second argument.
-Then we see that see the address `[rip+0xe2b]` (gdb graciously tells us this is `0x555555556010`) is passed into `rax` and then `rdi`.
-We have our two arguments for `printf` and then we call `printf` itself.
+We also we see that see the address `[rip+0xe2b]` (gdb graciously tells us this is `0x555555556010`) is loaded into `rax` and then immaediate loaded into `rdi`.
+We now have our two arguments for `printf`.
+Finally, with our provided arguments, a call to `printf` is made.

 ```
     0x00005555555551d7 <+20>:    mov    rax,QWORD PTR [rbp-0x8]